Spin(7) metrics from K\"ahler Geometry: Examples with holonomy , , and .

 with $d\hat{\eta}=-\om$.
 Topologically $\hat{N}^8=\hat{L}^7 \times \R_s^+$, where $\hat{L}^7$ is the $S^1$ bundle determined by $[-\om]\in H^2(P^6,\mathbb{Z})$.
 This gives an example of a cohomogeneity two Einstein metric.
 Explicitly it is given by

-By analogy to our construction, this can also be viewed as an `inversion' of the K\"ahler reduction, from a CY $3$-fold to a CY $4$-fold, with the moment map is $s^{2/3}$.
+By analogy to our construction, this can also be viewed as an `inversion' of the K\"ahler reduction, from a CY $3$-fold to a CY $4$-fold, where the moment map is $s^{2/3}$.